 Application to the Student Research Fellowship Program involves the submission of a complete research proposal which includes enough description to allow for objective evaluation of the project.

-TUSDM provides a stipend for students awarded the research fellowship.
+TUSDM provides varying levels of support for students awarded the research fellowship.
 Acceptance of the award requires participation in the Bates-Andrews Student Research Day.
-Only one student will be funded per project.
+The Fellowship is limited to one student per project.

 For additional information on how to apply, please see the section below on How to Apply, or contact Eileen Doherty, Director of Predoctoral Student Research, Eileen.email@example.com, 617-636-6870.

 Please check out this article covering Bates Andrews Research Day, which is the culmination of the Student Fellowship Program.